alexm-philipp/menuapp/README.md

     description TEXT, price REAL, position INTEGER);

 To add / improve:
-1. Allow editing menu titles and menus
+1. Allow editing menu titles and menus.
-2. Make menu titles already used unavailable as menu title option
+2. Make menu titles already used unavailable as menu title option.
-3. Deleted Menu Item can be restored / saved in db.
+3. Deleted Menu Item can be restored.
-4. Make more tailwindCSS for it.
+4. Make more tailwindCSS.
-5. Add options for currency / multiple currency's
+5. Add options for currency / multiple currency's.

 Weaknesses:
-1. Not storing email by cookie but localStorage
+1. Not storing email by cookie but localStorage.
-2. Not using hash for passwords
+2. Not using hash for passwords.
 3. Duplicate titles will cause database issues.